webpack-contrib/less-loader/README.md

 ### LESS plugins

-In order to use [plugins](http://lesscss.org/usage/#plugins), simply define the `lessLoader.lessPlugins` option.
-You can also change the options key with a query parameter: `"less?config=lessLoaderCustom"`.
+In order to use [plugins](http://lesscss.org/usage/#plugins), simply set the `lessLoader.lessPlugins`-option on your webpack options.
+You can also change the options' key with a query parameter: `"less?config=lessLoaderCustom"`.

 ``` javascript
 var LessPluginCleanCSS = require('less-plugin-clean-css');